SOC 2 vs COBIT

 - Built on COSO principles; CPA-issued reports with unqualified opinions ideal.

-- Annual Type 2 certification standard.
+- Annual Type 2 attestation standard.

 Why Organizations Use It